BRONX ZOO TREETOP ADVENTURE

 Prepare for a massive sugar high at this Upper West Side landmark, or check out the location in the Meatpacking district that offers 9,000 square feet of sugar-on-sugar-on-sugar.
 Sip on super-sweet cocktails like the Bubba Bubba Gum martini while she dives into the Chocolate, Chocolate, Chocolate crepe.
-If you want a quick snack, Sugar Factory American Brasserie has outdoor seating, candy bins and of course, its famed celeb-endorsed Couture Pops.
+If you want a quick snack, Sugar Factory American Brasserie has candy bins and of course, its famed celeb-endorsed Couture Pops.

 Photo courtesy of Donnell Culver